Thursday, July 3, 2025

 We saw in the compound posting "America And The Modern World Explained By Way Of Paris", December 2015, that the Republican side of America is really the continuation of the French Bourbon Dynasty.
 This dynasty was America's first ally and helped it to gain independence.
 But Louis XIV and Marie Antoinette were later overthrown and guillotined in the French Revolution of 1789.

-The protestors on 'No Kings' Day will be reenacting the movement of the revolutionaries in the French Revolution.
+The protestors on 'No Kings' Day were reenacting the movement of the revolutionaries in the French Revolution.
 Donald Trump's monarchy side has already staged what I call America's "Reverse Bastille" Day.
 The signature event of the French Revolution was the Storming of the Bastille, which was an armory and prison.
 Donald Trump's version of it was the Storming of the Capitol, on January 6.
 It was ultimately successful as Donald Trump got a second term.

 I read a really interesting article that Donald Trump is emulating the Sun King, Louis XIV of the French Bourbon Dynasty, and restyling the Oval Office to resemble the Palace of Versailles.
 Also that a room in his Florida mansion is being designed to resemble the famous Hall of Mirrors, in Versailles.